The Collaboration Between Fine Jewelry And Music Artist

 This summer, Rihanna launched a partnership with fine jewelery designer Chopard to develop her own line sold by the jeweler.
 This is a major step forward in the industry from the traditional roles of red carpet styling.
 And a partnershp that is getting a lot of PR attention.

 With a mega star like Rihanna, who has a massive following, Chopard stands to not only gain immediate sales, but a brilliant future marketing hold on millennials who may not quite have the money yet - but will aspire to purchase the brand when they one day do.
-In this blog post, Hollywood Branded provides insight as to what makes celebrity partnerships with luxury brands work, using the collaboration between Rihanna's celebrity jewelery endorsement for Chopard as a case study.
+In this blog, Hollywood Branded provides insight as to what makes celebrity partnerships with luxury brands work, using the collaboration between Rihanna's celebrity jewelery endorsement for Chopard as a case study.

 Why Celebrites And Luxury Brands Work